 - Eiffel Tower – Anything with the Eiffel Tower in anything is sure to be a great conversation piece.

-- Kitty cat – Or make 2 kitty cats and have 2 tails for your ring stacks, better yet.
+- Kitty cat – You could loop your rings on his tail.
+Or make 2 kitty cats and have 2 tails for your ring stacks, better yet.

 I used the original Sculpey as the first two I used the Ultra Light and even though I love that one too I felt like it was a little too soft and I wanted this diy ring holder display to be strong enough that it couldn’t get tipped over easily.